-In late 2017, General Motors signaled changing times.
-The automotive manufacturer announced that it was ending its long-standing habit of issuing monthly sales reports.
+In the first part of 2018, General Motors signaled changing times.
+The automotive manufacturer ended its long-standing habit of issuing monthly sales reports.

 This was big news for a lot of reasons.
 First of all, monthly sales reports have been an important way for the auto industry to do everything from validate existing marketing campaigns to projecting revenue.